Online producer: Annual pay

-The estimated annual pay for an online producer in the United States ranges from around $42K USD to $98K USD a year; with the current reported, average salary being around $65K USD nationwide as of September 2021.
+The estimated annual pay for an online producer in the United States ranges from around US$42K to US$98K a year; with the current reported, average salary being around US$65K nationwide as of September 2021.
 However, salaries range depending upon an individual's experience and skill levels and the size of the companies hiring online producers.

 Skills and educational requirements

 Online producers should not only be familiar with web publishing technologies, but they should also have skills in journalism, design, and marketing as the job requires aspects of all three.
 Writing skills and the ability to direct traffic to a website are essential to the success of an online producer, and having skills in these three subjects makes it easier to accomplish these responsibilities.

 Many online producers may have a background in journalism, or often continue to work in journalism as online producers.
 For example, in radio or television, an online producer may work closely with an executive producer to meet a broadcast show's online needs.

 A formal degree is not technically required to become an online producer; however, many universities offer web production degrees.
 Earning a degree in web production is a way to get a resume to stand out in the field, but experience with the necessary skills can also mean just as much.

-It is also important to note that websites are live 24/7 which means there will be times that an online producer must work late hours to address any problems that may arise.
-The ability to work late and manage tough deadlines is also a skill any online producer should possess.
+Working hours for online producers are not static; Websites are live and issues may occur at any moment that require immediate resolving.